-I am having a great second year at the festival, partially because I knew what I was letting myself in for this time, and partially because I made friends last year and I am really pleased to be spending 10 days with my gals and guys (Fergus!) in venue 64!
+I had a great second year at the festival, partially because I knew what I was letting myself in for this time, and partially because I made friends last year and I was really pleased to be spending 10 days with my gals and guys (Fergus!) in venue 64!
 Awesome to be with you all!

 I was thrilled to receive a mention in the Scotsman, in an article by Sue Wilson.